The Three Card System

 The Safe Card

-This is the piece that keeps everything from falling apart.
+The Safe Card: This is the piece that keeps everything from falling apart.

 It also never leaves your home.
+It stays locked up tightly in your safe.

 Rules: